The Book of James Message Four

 John 8:39 They answered and said unto him, Abraham is our father.
 Jesus saith unto them, If ye were Abraham’s children, ye would do the works of Abraham.

 There are those who are just like them today.
-They need to repent of their sins and turn unto the Lord which will result in –
+The pretenders need to repent of their sins and turn unto the Lord which will result in –

 The believer needs to be an example to the world –